-My favourite Thai Tea brand in Bangkok is Cha Tra Mue which literally means ‘Number One Brand’.
+My favourite Thai tea brand in Bangkok is Cha Tra Mue a.k.a.
+‘Number One Brand Tea’.
 It has been brewing up teas for more than 7 decades and has really established a name for itself.

-Even if you don’t patronise an official Cha Tra Mue outlet (for the list of outlets in Bangkok, click here), you will notice that many street vendors or eateries in the city would use the same brand of tea to concoct their drinks (can see the tea tins being displayed at their kiosks or stalls).
+Even if you don’t patronise an official Cha Tra Mue outlet, you will notice that many street vendors or eateries in the city would use the same brand of tea to concoct their drinks (can see the tea tins being displayed at their kiosks or stalls).
 They may be using the same kind of tea but the taste of the tea concoctions may not be on par though.

 This particular outlet that I went to recently is located at the Flavour Food Court on the 7th floor of CentralWorld Bangkok.

 And yes, it is just a beverage stall in the food court itself but it does sell its tea products too so if you’re here in the vicinity, you can easily come here for a tea and buy the blends and mixes back if you like.

 Normally I will go for either Thai tea or Thai green tea (40 baht each) which will be served in a tall plastic cup like this.